mathiasrichter/shapiro/README.md

 This would look for the schema names `org/example/myschemas/person`on `localhost:8000` (the instance that just serves schemas) and validate the schema obtained from there in `localhost:8000` against the data provided in the body of the request.

 You don't need to specify an explicit schema to validate data against.
-If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined.
+If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined from the prefixes used in the data graph.
+The algorithm uses a configurable list of namespaces to ignore when infering the schemas - this list can be set using the command line parameter `--ignore_namespaces`and defaults to `['schema.org', 'w3.org', 'example.org']`.
+This means that prefixes pointing to these namespaces are assumed never to contain SHACL constraints to validate a given data graph against.

 ## Installing and running Shapiro
 1. Clone the Shapiro repository.
 2. Install dependencies: `pip install -r requirements.txt`
-4. Run Shapiro Server: `python shapiro_server.py` with optional commandline paramaters `--host`(default 127.0.0.1) `--port`(default 8000), `--content_dir`(default `./`) and `--log_level`(default `info`).
+4. Run Shapiro Server: `python shapiro_server.py` with optional commandline paramaters `--host`(default 127.0.0.1) `--port`(default 8000), `--content_dir`(default `./`) and `--log_level`(default `info`), `--features` (default `all`), `--ignore_namespaces` (default `['schema.org', 'w3.org', 'example.org']`).
 5. Access the API at `http://localhost:8000`
 6. Access the API docs at `http://localhost:8000/docs`
 7. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: application/ld+json'` to get JSON-LD from a schema in the content dir
 8. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: text/turtle'` to get JSON-LD from a schema in the content dir.

-Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, content dir, log level, default mime type, features).
+Make sure you run `python shapiro_server.py --help`for a full reference of command line parameters (host, port, content dir, log level, default mime type, features, ignore namespaces).